Kema Sakuranomiya Park

 Looking more closely, our visit is just a few hundred yards from Osaka Castle.
-The walk stretches on 32.3 hectares around 4,700 sakura, on both sides of the river, particularly in Minami-Tenma park, but also facing 造幣局 the Mint Bureau, and of course with the long Kema-Sakuranomiya park.
-Ephemeral food stands settle all along the river at the beginning of spring.
+The walk stretches on 32.3 hectares around 4,700 sakura, on both sides of the river, particularly in Minami-Tenma park, but also facing the Mint Bureau (造幣局 Zôheikyoku), and of course with the long Kema-Sakuranomiya Park.
+Ephemeral food stalls settle all along the river at the beginning of spring.

-The locals come here to walk during cherry blossom season (the first days of April) and contemplate sakura.
-Boats sailing on Okawa enjoy the view on each side.
+The locals enjoy walking during the cherry blossom season (the first days of April) and contemplate the sakura trees.
+Boats sailing on the Okawa River enjoy the view on each side.
 Passers stop on the bridges to get a new perspective on the flowers.
-On evenings and weekends, students and workers come with friends or colleagues for a drink under the trees.
+On evenings and weekends, students and workers appreciate a drink under the trees with friends or colleagues.

 Unquestionably, Kema Sakuranomiya is unavoidable in a trip to Kansai under the sign of cherry blossoms, and without doubt the most beautiful place in Osaka to admire its sakura.